 As part of the Early Entry programme students will receive:

-- Advice and guidance on their A Level subject choices and University course options
+- Advice and guidance on their Advanced Level subject choices and University course options

 - Support in accessing work experience, whether that be real life or remote